nextpyp/pyp/docs/cli/tomography.rst

 ===================
-Tomography Tutorial
+Tomography tutorial
 ===================

-This tutorial shows how to process tilt-series from the `HIV-1 Gag (EMPIAR-10164) <https://www.ebi.ac.uk/empiar/EMPIAR-10164/>`_ dataset.
+This tutorial shows how to convert tilt-series from the `HIV-1 Gag (EMPIAR-10164) <https://www.ebi.ac.uk/empiar/EMPIAR-10164/>`_ dataset into a ~3A resolution structure.

-We first download and decompress a tbz file containing a subset of 5 tilt-series (down-sampled 2x compared to the original data), and an initial model:
+We first download and decompress a ``.tbz`` file containing a subset of 5 tilt-series (down-sampled 2x compared to the original data), and an initial model:

 .. code-block:: bash